How to Square Tensor Networks and Circuits Without Squaring Them: Related Work

 \textbf{Learning (semi-)unitary matrices.} Many works in the deep learning community have investigated the challenging problem of learning on the manifold of (semi-)unitary matrices, also called the Stiefel manifold \citep{absil2007optimization}.
 That is, there are many ways of parameterizing unitary matrices, with different advantages regarding efficiency, numerical stability and generality \citep{arjovsky2015unitary,huang2017orthogonal,bansal2018can-orthogonality,casado2019cheap}, which could be employed for learning the parameters of squared PCs.
 More recently, \citet{hauru2020riemannian,luchnikov2021qgopt} proposed optimizing the parameters of MPS TNs and quantum gates using Riemmanian optimization approaches \citep{geoopt2020kochurov}.

 \textbf{Many models supporting tractable marginalization} have been recently introduced.
 These include squared neural families with real or complex parameters that square the 2-norm of the output of a single-hidden-layer neural network \citep{tsuchida2023squared,tsuchida2024fast,tsuchida2025squared}.
 In addition to squared PCs and mixtures thereof \citep{loconte2024subtractive,loconte2025sum}, other models are based on squared circuit representations.
-These are PSD circuits \citep{sladek2023encoding} inspired from PSD kernel methods \citep{marteauferey2020nonparametric,rudi2021-psd}, and Inception PCs generalizing structured-decomposable monotonic and squared PCs \citep{wang2025relationship}. \citet{zuidberg-dos-martires2025quantum} has recently unified these circuit families under a single formalism---\emph{positive unital circuits} (PUnCs)--- based on concepts from quantum information theory \citep{nielsen-chuang2010quantum}.
+These are PSD circuits \citep{sladek2023encoding} inspired from PSD kernel methods \citep{marteauferey2020nonparametric,rudi2021-psd}, and Inception PCs generalizing structured-decomposable monotonic and squared PCs \citep{wang2025relationship}.
+Recently, \citet{zellinger2026how} developed expectation estimators using squared PCs in the context of variational inference and importance sampling.
+Furthermore, \citet{zuidberg-dos-martires2025quantum} has recently unified these circuit families under a single formalism---\emph{positive unital circuits} (PUnCs)--- based on concepts from quantum information theory \citep{nielsen-chuang2010quantum}.
 The realization of the squaring of a structured-decomposable circuit as yet another decomposable circuit is subsumed by PUnCs.
 However, differently from PUnCs where the layer activations are $K\times K$ PSD matrices, a \pUnitary squared PC admits a more memory efficient representation \emph{by means of a circuit that does not necessarily require being squared}, i.e., whose layer activations are $K$-dimensional vectors instead.
 While PUnCs has been proposed also as a way to construct non-structured-decomposable non-monotonic PCs, we find that ensuring either \pOrthogonality (\cref{sec:relaxing-determinism-orthogonality}) or \pUnitarity (\cref{sec:unitary-tensorized-circuits,sec:tighter-marginalization}) is sufficient for it in non-structured-decomposable squared PCs instead.